PSU-Research-Computing/psurc-docs/source/getting_started/index.rst

 -----------------
 A compute cluster is a set of networked computers that act as one.
 Compute clusters provide much more power than the compute servers Circe and Hecate.
 We have two clusters here at ARC, Hydra and Gravel.
 If you want access to the compute clusters you will have to request access in addition to your regular research account.

-Additional information about our servers:
+Additional Information About Our Servers:
 -----------------------------------------
 .. toctree::
     :maxdepth: 2